 I believe that’s the difference between writing late middle-aged characters (rare) versus writing young characters (common).
 Old characters, like old people, have learned to live with themselves somehow.
-Their particular desires are different, and they’re likely to be aware of their weaknesses.
+Their particular desires are different, and they’re likely to be aware of their shortcomings.
 They don’t necessarily have the ability to change, or to rise above them.

-Perhaps most interesting of all, Proulx takes the character of Snipe out of cliche territory by patinating on top of his weaknesses a wish to align himself with people who are the inverse of himself — people who could make a living from their music — they are that good — but who do it for the simple pleasure of pleasing themselves and God.
+Perhaps most interesting of all, Proulx takes the character of Snipe out of cliche territory by patinating on top of his shortcomings a wish to align himself with people who are the inverse of himself — people who could make a living from their music — they are that good — but who do it for the simple pleasure of pleasing themselves and God.
 I believe this is subconscious for Snipe.
-He thinks he’s attracted to the Twilights because of their good music and the sexual opportunity, but it seems to me he’s hoping to find a counterbalance to his own weaknesses.
+He thinks he’s attracted to the Twilights because of their good music and the sexual opportunity, but it seems to me he’s hoping to find a counterbalance to his own shortcomings.

 Proulx tells us:

 He wanted to hook his heel on the chrome rung of a barstool, hear the rough talk, and leave with the stragglers in the morning’s small hours.